Computer Science and Engineering (CSE)

 Design of databases, transactions, use of trigger facilities and datablades.
 Performance measuring, organization of index structures.
 Prerequisites: CSE 132A or equivalent.

 CSE 134B.
 Web Client Languages (4)

 Design and implementation of interactive World Wide Web clients using helper applications and plug-ins.
 The main language covered will be Java.
 Prerequisites: CSE 100 or Math 176.

 CSE 135.
 Server-side Web Applications (4)

 Design and implementation of dynamic web-based applications.
 Multitier architecture, scripting languages, SQL, XML, session handling, nonbrowser clients, web services, and scalability, security, and usability in the web context.
+Credit is not offered for both CSE 135 and CSE 134A.
 Prerequisites: CSE 100 or Math 176.
-Majors only.

 CSE 140.
 Components and Design Techniques for Digital Systems (4)

 (Formerly CSE 170A) Design of Boolean logic and finite state machines; two-level, multilevel combinational logic design, combinational modules and modular networks, Mealy and Moore machines, analysis and synthesis of canonical forms, sequential modules.
 Prerequisites: CSE 20 or Math 15A, and corequisite of CSE 140L.